 The target is often mocked, demeaned, disregarded, discredited and blamed for the trip or made to believe that the tripper is the only person who can rescue them or others they intend to seek favor from.
 The main reason for doing this is for them to feel powerful and regulate self capacities such as self worth, esteem and identity.
 These trips are how gaslighters attempt to render their victims powerless thereby increasing their own feelings of adequacy, authority, status, position and control.
 These trips are a radical twisting or distortion of reality and truth for self serving means.
 This behavior stems from the disavowal of their own feelings of inadequacy, shame, remorse or guilt.
 It is essential to see these trips for what they are: trips to nowhere you want to go, trips to stuckness, trips in circles, trips to hurt and pain.

 The primary mechanisms used by gaslighters are projection and blame, stemming from denial of their own inadequacy, badness, responsibility, shame, remorse or guilt.

 What can be so painful and difficult for the target of gaslighting is the very destabilizing impact of gaslighting at the most basic level.
 This is precisely what the gaslighter uses against the victim to validate their gaslighting.
-If others are not savvy, are drawn in or duped by the gaslighting, this will perpetuate the impact of the gaslighting on its targets, invalidate her/his experience and perpetuate the pathogenic effect of its impact creating further harm and furthering toxic dynamics preventing whole healing and growth – this is classic, blaming the victim behavior.
+If others are not savvy, they can be more easily drawn in or duped, which perpetuates the impact of the gaslighting on its targets, invalidating her/his experience and perpetuate the pathogenic effect of its impact creating further harm and furthering toxic dynamics preventing whole healing and growth – this is classic, blaming the victim behavior.